gajoseph/purge/README.md

 2)	tab1's child rows in tab2 and tab3 can't be deleted
 3)	if one child row is not deleted able then the common parent can’t be deleted
 4)	Also, tab4 has 2 parent tables; a row in tab4 that has a parent row in tab2  and can't be deleted; then the other parent ie tab3 row cannot be also deleted;
-5)	Also, the parent rows all all the way top can't be deleted as well as  all the child rows associated w/ each parent
+5)	Also, all in rows in the parent tbales  all the way to top level 0 can't be deleted as well as  all the child rows associated w/ each parent row.